Real World: Ex-Plosion: After filming

 On July 31, 2015, Jenny gave birth to her and Brian's first child, their daughter Violet Marie.

 In 2017, Cheyenne Floyd from Are You the One? gave birth to her and Cory's daughter, Ryder.
 In 2018, they joined the cast of Teen Mom OG and, in the subsequent year, they also appeared on How Far Is Tattoo Far?
 Wharton also appeared on the first season of Ex on the Beach with ex-girlfriend Alicia Wright.
-There he met his current girlfriend, Taylor Selfridge.
+There he met Are You the One? alumna Taylor Selfridge.
 On April 22, 2020, Wharton and Selfridge welcomed their first daughter, Mila Mae.
 A Teen Mom OG special episode was planned for the occasion, but was pulled off the air after some 2012 racially insensitive tweets from Selfridge resurfaced online.
 On June 1, 2022, Selfridge gave birth to the couple's second daughter, Maya Grace.

 Jay was featured in episode 18 of the seventh season of Catfish: The TV Show.

 In 2019, Jenna Compono got engaged to Zach Nichols from The Real World: San Diego.
 The two first met on the 26th season of The Challenge and appeared on multiple seasons together afterwards.
 In 2021, Nichols and Compono announced they were expecting their first child.
 After postponing the wedding to 2022 due to the COVID-19 pandemic, the couple had a more intimate ceremony on March 13, 2021.
 Their first son, Anthony Joseph Nichols, was born on September 2, 2021.
 On December 27, 2022, the couple welcomed daughter Liliana Marie.
 On February 24, 2024, Compono gave birth to daughter Carmella Jean.
+On August 10, 2025, the couple welcomed daughter Francesca Rose.
+Vincent John Nichols, the couple's fifth child, was born on August 2, 2026.

 Ashley Ceasar was a cast member on the fourth season of Ex on the Beach with former girlfriend and Real World: Skeletons alumna Nicole Zanatta.
 The couple later appeared on True Life Presents: Quarantine Stories.

 Ashley Mitchell was a cast member on the dating show Match Me If You Can.
+In 2026, she competed on the third season of House of Villains.